Dependency injection

 We have an abstract controller service with a dependency plus a controller service that extends the abstract and has further dependencies.

 Now assume the abstract class is provided by TYPO3 core and the consuming class is provided by an extension.
-If the abstract class would use constructor injection, the consuming class would need to know the dependencies of the abstract, add its own dependency to the constructor, and then call parent::__construct($logger) to satisfy the dependency of the abstract.
+If the abstract class would use constructor injection, the consuming class would need to know the dependencies of the abstract, add its own dependencies to the constructor, and then call parent::__construct($logger) to satisfy the abstracts dependency.
 This would hardcode all dependencies of the abstract into extending classes.
-If later the abstract is changed and another dependency is added to the constructor, this would break consuming classes since they did not know that.
+If later the abstract is changed and another dependency is added to the constructor, this would break consuming classes.

 Differently put: When core classes "pollute" __construct() with dependencies, the core can not add dependencies without being breaking.
 This is the reason why for example the extbase AbstractController uses inject*() methods for its dependencies: Extending classes can then use constructor injection, do not need to call parent::__construct(), and the core is free to change dependencies of the abstract.